dsreitan/pico-sleeptrainer/README.md

 1. Download the latest MicroPython firmware for Pico 2 W from [micropython.org](https://micropython.org/download/rp2-pico-w/)
 2. Hold the BOOTSEL button on your Pico 2 W
-3. Connect the Pico to your computer via USB
+3. Connect the Pico to your computer via USB (while holding BOOTSEL)
 4. Release the BOOTSEL button
-5. Copy the `.uf2` file to the Pico drive that appears
+5. Copy the `.uf2` file to the Pico drive that appears (named "RPI-RP2" or similar)
-6. The Pico will reboot with MicroPython installed
+6. The Pico will automatically reboot with MicroPython installed

 ### 2. Upload Project Files